-Dr. Ivan Mateo has over 20 years' experience working with natural resources population dynamic modeling.
+Dr. Ivan Mateo has over 25 years' experience working with natural resources population dynamic modeling.
 His specialization is in fish and crustacean population dynamics, stock assessment, evaluation of management strategies for exploited populations, bioenergetics, ecosystem-based assessment, and ecological statistical analysis.
 Ivan received a Ph.D. in Environmental Sciences with Fisheries specialization from the University of Rhode Island.
 He has studied population dynamics of economically important species as well as candidate species for endangered species listing from many different regions of the world such as the Caribbean, the Northeast US Coast, Gulf of California and Alaska.
-He has done research with NMFS Northeast Fisheries Science Center Ecosystem Based Fishery Management on bio-energetic modeling for Atlantic cod He also has been working as environmental consultant in the Caribbean doing field work and looking at the effects of industrialization on essential fish habitats and for the Environmental Defense Fund developing population dynamics models for data poor stocks in the Gulf of California.
-Recently Ivan worked as National Research Council postdoc research associate at the NOAA National Marine Fisheries Services Ted Stevens Marine Research Institute on population dynamic modeling of Alaska sablefish.
+He has done research with NMFS Northeast Fisheries Science Center Ecosystem Based Fishery Management on bio-energetic modelling for Atlantic cod He also has been working as environmental consultant in the Caribbean doing field work and looking at the effects of industrialization on essential fish habitats and for the Environmental Defense Fund developing population dynamics models for data poor stocks in the Gulf of California.
+Recently Ivan worked as National Research Council postdoc research associate at the NOAA National Marine Fisheries Services Ted Stevens Marine Research Institute on population dynamic modelling of Alaska sablefish and as a fisheries biologist contractor on recruitment dynamics of Pacific Ocean Perch.
 Ivan will be in charge of coordinating the other Assessment Team members, participating in the assessment and be responsible for the completion of the assessment in accordance with Certification procedures.
 Ivan does not have any conflicts of interest in relation to the fishery under assessment.